thomasWeise/ustcSlides/README.md

 ### 2.5.
 Chinese

 Include Chinese text with the command `\zh{chinese text}`.
-You then need to use the XeLaTeX script for compiling.
+You then need to use the XeLaTeX script for compiling. `\zhb{chinese text}` puts the text into an `\mbox{...}`, which prevents line breaks.
+This makes sense when using Chinese words like university names or other things that should not be broken across lines in an otherwise English text, for instance.